leoloso/leoloso.com/src/posts/bettering-graphql-through-components.md

   - schema
 ---

-I have recently [introduced the “schemaless” GraphQL](/posts/intro-to-schemaless-graphql-api-for-pop/), which is based on the [PoP API](https://github.com/getpop/api).
+I have recently [introduced a new implementation of GraphQL for PHP](/posts/intro-to-schemaless-graphql-api-for-pop/), which is based on the [PoP API](https://github.com/getpop/api).
 In this post, I will write about the improvements that using the component-based architecture can achieve over a typical schema-based implementation of GraphQL.

 ### Improved Speed and Safety